Last updated: 15 July 2026

 Employer eligibility

-- The employer must confirm they will support the apprentice's OTJ training during working hours.
+• The employer must release the apprentice for the agreed, standard-specific off-the-job training during normal working hours.

 Learner eligibility